Little Leaks = Big $$$

 When two highly sensitive microphones are attached to a pipe with a leak, the sound from the leak takes longer to travel to the microphone furthest from the leak.
 By utilizing sophisticated software analysis tools and known sound travel speeds in different pipe sizes and materials, leaks can often be located within feet or even inches.

-Although leak noise location is a finite science, many variables can cause inconsistent or inaccurate results.
+Although underground leak detection employs finite scientific principals, many variables can cause inconsistent or inaccurate results.
 By eliminating these variables, leak detection efforts are more likely to provide accurate results.
 These variables are:

 - System Usage.
 Water flow in the system causes noise of differing degrees, and can produce erroneous or confusing results.
 To minimize the effect of system usage, our leak noise loggers are capable of delaying the noise recording until a time of day when normal usage is minimal.